low additional load

 Evolving avalanche danger over the course of a day.
 Avalanche danger can vary greatly during the day.
 Springtime situations are typical: after a clear night, avalanche danger is low early in the morning, then increases over the course of the day due to daytime warming and solar radiation.

-Irregular, forked particles resulting from snow crystal rounding.
+Irregular, forked particles resulting from snow crystal rounding and/or mechanical influences as e.g. wind drift.
 Fragments of original snow crystals are frequently still recognizable.
 Characteristic grain size: about 1 to 2 mm.

 See also: www.snowcrystals.it